The surgery is part of the condom distribution scheme being operated by North Yorkshire County Council.

 You don't even have to be a patient at Beech House Surgery to use this service!

-You can also call YORSCREEN on 01904 725440 for more ionformation.
-Click for an information leaflet and a leaflet on self-taken vaginal swabs.
+You can also call YORSCREEN on 01904 725440 for more information.
+CLICK a leaflet on self-taken vaginal swabs.

 Health Services for Young People